subhadip2004999/E-Blood-Bank-in-Java/README.md

 E-Blood-Bank is a Java-based application designed to manage blood bank operations efficiently.
 This project provides a comprehensive solution for blood donation management, inventory tracking, and donor management.

-# The website is live: # [E-Blood-Bank-by-Subhadip](https://bloodbank-image-latest.onrender.com/Landing.jsp)
+# The website is live on: [E-Blood-Bank-by-Subhadip](https://bloodbank-image-latest.onrender.com/Landing.jsp)

 **Language:** Java (100%)
 **Repository:** [subhadip2004999/E-Blood-Bank-in-Java](https://github.com/subhadip2004999/E-Blood-Bank-in-Java)